Anthony Burgess

 After the war, Burgess taught at colleges in Wolverhampton and Bamber Bridge.
 In 1950 he moved with Lynne to Adderbury in Oxfordshire, and taught at the nearby Banbury Grammar School.
 His first full-length stage play was completed in 1951.
 Around this time he wrote his first two novels, A Vision of Battlements, which drew upon his experiences in Gibraltar, and The Worm and the Ring, although neither were published until several years later.

 In 1954 Burgess and Lynne moved to Kuala Kangsar in the Perak province of Malaya, where he taught at the Malay College.
 In 1956, his first published novel, Time for a Tiger, appeared under the pseudonym ‘Anthony Burgess’.
 He continued to balance his teaching and writing careers, completing his Malayan Trilogy with the novels The Enemy in the Blanket (1958) and Beds in the East (1959).
 Writing as John Burgess Wilson, he published a history of English literature in 1958.
-Lynne and Burgess moved from Malaya to Brunei, but late in 1959 he collapsed in the classroom.
-He was discharged from the British Colonial Service and flown back to England with a mysterious illness, which was wrongly thought to be a brain tumour.
+Lynne and Burgess moved from Malaya to Brunei, but late in 1959 he collapsed in the classroom and was flown back to England with a mysterious illness.

 The following decade was prolific, with Burgess publishing another five novels before 1970, as well as a variety of critical works, including his shortened edition of James Joyce’s Finnegans Wake.
 Around this time he also worked on an abridged edition of Ulysses.
 After a long illness, Lynne died from liver failure in March 1968.